mckennatim/v17old/ablank/README.md

 `git tag` lists all your tags

-In order to go back and run at a previous tag `git checkout 3-ablank_context`.
+In order to go back and run at a previous tag `git checkout 4-abplank_hashroute_responsive-data`.
 You don't want to make any changes here since your head is detached.

 To continue developing, you need to get back to the “current” state of your project:

+if git status says

+    HEAD detached from 4-abplank_hashroute_responsive-data

+then reattach with

-    git checkout master
+    git checkout main

-    git revert or git reset
+but now if you have doene anything like a commit while you were back at 4, going to main says `Your branch is behind 'origin/main' by 1 commit, and can be fast-forwarded. (use "git pull" to update your local branch)`

+    git pull

 If you want to create a new branch from a prior tag to retain commits you create, you may do so (now or later) by using -b with the checkout command again.
 Example: